 - Stir the chia seeds into the strawberry sauce and let it sit for 3 minutes to thicken slightly.

-- Pour half of the whipped coconut milk into each of the mason jars on top of the thickened oats.
+- Pour half of the whipped coconut milk into each of the mason jars on top of the oat mixture.
 Top each with half of the strawberry sauce.
 Divide the remaining ½ cup chopped strawberries and 1 tablespoon coconut flakes on top of each.

-- Serve or store covered in the fridge for up to 2 days.
+- Storage: Store covered in the fridge for up to 5 days.